 The eventful history of Billnäs is almost 400 years long.
 The previously prosperous ironworks has taken a step back and given room for modern industry.
-Today it has become an idyllic village that tourists admire.
+Today it has become an idyllic village admired by tourists.
 The past is, however, very much present in Billnäs: the oldest residential and commercial buildings in the village are from the 1700s, and the old craftsmanship still thrives.
 Several entrepreneurs representing different industries serve the residents and tourists in the village.

-Billnäs bruk offers inspirational environment for meetings, events and special celebrations.
+Billnäs village offers inspirational environment for meetings, events and special celebrations.

 Rakennusapteekki, Finnish for ‘Building Pharmacy’, specializes in traditional building materials and methods.
 Ratiashop has the most conclusive selection of Ristomatti Ratia’s products.
 The selection includes clothes, accessories and interior design.
-On top of shopping opportunities, Billnäs offers accommodation in Bed & Breakfast Eden Billnäs.
+On top of shopping opportunities, Billnäs offers accommodation in Bed & Breakfast Eden Billnäs and Billnäs Village Hotel.

 Carl Billsten – Finland’s first ironmaster